Read over common questions on the following topics:

 When can I enroll?

-I submitted the Faculty/Staff Tuition Waiver Benefit Form, but my requested classes are already full.
+I submitted the Tuition Assistance Benefit Application, but my requested classes are already full.
 What should I do?

 We suggest writing down all courses you'd like to take so each will be verified during initial processing.
 When you enroll, select your top choice; if it's full, continue down your list until you're accepted into a verified course.

-If all your requested classes are full, you will need to resubmit the form noting additional courses.
+If all your requested classes are full, you will need to resubmit the application and note all courses you're requesting for the tuition assistance benefit.
 If no classes of interest are available and you don't end up enrolling, your credits will be available for future use.
 You do not need to inform Employee Services if you decide not to enroll.

 How do I find out my student ID or IdentiKey for registering for courses?